ericmedvet/2d-robot-evolution/src/main/resources/README.md

 ###### Voxel-based Soft Robots

 [`sim.agent.centralizedNumGridVSR()`](assets/builder-help.md#builder-simagentcentralizednumgridvsr) corresponds to a Voxel-based Soft Robot (VSR) with a single closed-loop controller taking as input the sensor readings and giving as output the activation values, as described in [[1]](#2020-c-mbdf-evolution).
+Here voxels can either be soft or rigid: hybrid, i.e., including both types of voxels, VSRs can be created with [`sim.agent.vsr.shape.free()`](assets/builder-help.md#builder-simagentvsrshapefree), using `s` for soft and `r` for rigid at each position.
 The controller is a `TimedRealFunction`, i.e., a multivariate function (more appropriately, a dynamical system) taking the current time $t$ and $m$ real values (the sensor readings) and giving $n$ real values (the expansion/contraction values for each one of the $n$ voxels); formally, it is a $f: \mathbb{R} \times \mathbb{R}^m \to \mathbb{R}^n$.
 The sensors and the shape of the body are specified in the `body` parameter of `sim.agent.centralizedNumGridVSR()`.
 Available functions for the controller are grouped in the [`sim.function`](assets/builder-help.md#package-simfunction) package: the key ones are described [below](#functions).